JefferyAddaeSecB/JefferyAddae-Portfolio/README.md

-# 🚀 Delly Portfolio v3
+# 🚀 Jeffery Portfolio v3

 A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.